 For me?
 It’s 7:30 a.m. at my house now, and last nights pizza is knocking on at the door with a side of ranch dressing.
 YESSS.

-- 4 or 5 medium sized apples, like golden delicious or any soft variety
+- 4 Apples, like golden delicious or other soft variety

-- 1 stick of cold butter, cut in small cubes
+- 1 stick Butter, unsalted, cut in small cubes

-- 1/2 cup apple juice or cider (or water)
+- 1/2 cup Apple Cider or apple juice

-- Wash and dry the apples, and core them.
-Scoop about a 1/2 inch of the apple out with a spoon to make room for the topping.
+- Wash and dry and core the apples with an apple corer or a spoon.
+Scoop 1/2 inch of the apple out with a spoon to make room for the topping.

 - Rub the apple with the cut side of a fresh lemon where you scooped to prevent browning.